Alaska’s Greatest NCAA D1 Player Bracket: This is the Sweet 16

 Lasher’s single-game highs are just as impressive: 28 points, 10 rebounds, four blocks and seven 3s.

-McBride (East High) was the first Alaska player to participate in the NIT in 1985 when Montana lost to UCLA in the first round.
+McBride (East High) was the second Alaska player to participate in the NIT in 1985 when Montana lost to UCLA in the first round.

 He scored 918 points, grabbed 451 rebounds and blocked 162 shots in 105 games.
 His .542 career field-goal percentage ranks No. 4 among Alaskans.